Melbourne: The Australian City That Makes Some of the Best Coffee in the World

 In Melbourne, the Australian Football League—usually called ‘AFL’ or ‘footy’—is practically a religion.
 A bit like a cross between soccer and rugby, the game involves two competing teams trying to kick an oval-shaped ball between goalposts at either end of the field.
 Players are allowed to touch the ball to ‘punt’ it to teammates, but they’re not allowed to throw it.
 As the name suggests, the sport is played all over the country, but fans in Victoria, where the game was invented in the mid-1800s, are some of the most vocal supporters.

-All winter long, men’s and women’s leagues lace up their boots for two-hour matches featuring plenty of mud, team-branded knitwear (in the audience), kicking, and handballing.
+All winter long, men’s and women’s leagues lace up their boots for four-quarter matches featuring plenty of mud, team-branded knitwear (in the audience), kicking, and handballing.
 The largest are held at the Melbourne Cricket Ground (MCG), a cultural destination in its own right (it’s the largest stadium in the Southern Hemisphere) and home to the National Sports Museum.
 If you do get along to a match, indulging in an Aussie meat pie (ground beef and gravy in a pastry casing) is practically an entry prerequisite.

 Coffee capital